Peppermint Chocolate Cookies

 Storing

-These delicious cookies can be stored in an airtight container at room temperature for up to a week.
+These cookies can be stored in an airtight container at room temperature for up to a week.
 The baked cookies can also be frozen for up to three months, wrapped in plastic wrap or a freezer-safe bag.
 If you make a big batch of cookies that’s perfect to curb future cravings!

 The unbaked cookie dough balls freeze really well too.
 Roll the dough into balls and freeze them in an air-tight container or freezer bag for up to 3 months.
 They can be baked from frozen with no need to thaw but will need an extra couple of minutes of bake time.